clouditor/cloud-property-graph/README.md

 - Newly created nodes need to be added to the `translationResult` (`t += n`)
 - Add a DFG edge via `node1.addNextDFG(node2)`

+## Testing
+The CloudPG includes a testing library that provides test cases for certain threats.
+At the moment, these threats include primarily privacy threats.
+To use this testing library, a dedicated testing mode is available which can be enabled via the flag ```--local-mode```.
+For example, adapt the command above with the flags ```--local-mode --root=. ppg-testing-library/```.

 ## Further reading

 [1] Christian Banse, Immanuel Kunz, Angelika Schneider and Konrad Weiss.
 Cloud Property Graph: Connecting Cloud Security Assessments with Static Code Analysis.
 IEEE CLOUD 2021. https://doi.org/10.1109/CLOUD53861.2021.00014